 Byzantine Calabria – Bastion of Greek Culture and Religion in the Middle Ages

 Calabria in the Middle Ages was an extremely important bastion of Greek culture and religion.
 During this period, the Greco-Byzantine rite dominated, and numerous monasteries testified to the deep roots of Eastern traditions.
-The Church of San Giovannello remains faithful to Byzantine simplicity, serving as a counterpoint to the majestic Norman cathedral erected in 1045, which symbolised the process of re-Latinisation of the region.
+The Church of San Giovannello remains faithful to Byzantine simplicity, serving as a counterpoint to the majestic Norman cathedral erected in the 11th century, which symbolised the process of re-Latinisation of the region.

 The significance of Calabria as a centre of Greek culture was also manifested in literature and scholarship.
-Figures such as Barlaam of Calabria, Bishop of Gerace in the 14th century, played a decisive role in the rediscovery of ancient Greek in Western Europe.
-Barlaam was a teacher of such masters as Petrarch and Boccaccio, proving that Gerace was a vibrant intellectual centre in dialogue with the emerging humanism.
+Figures such as Barlaam of Calabria, a monk and scholar who later became Bishop of Gerace, played an important role in the rediscovery of ancient Greek in Western Europe.
+Barlaam was a teacher of such masters as Petrarch and Boccaccio, demonstrating that the heritage of the region extended far beyond architecture alone.

 Norman Adaptation of Sacred Architecture in Calabria and Sicily

 The transformation of sacred buildings by the Normans encompassed not only Apulia but also Calabria and Sicily.
 This process began in the 11th century, when the Normans became a catalyst for stylistic evolution.
-Many Byzantine churches preserved their original simplicity of form, yet were enriched with elements of Western architecture, such as pointed arches and carved Romanesque portals.
+Many Byzantine churches preserved their original simplicity of form, yet were supplemented over time with Romanesque-Norman elements, depending on the location and the phase of rebuilding.

 Integration of Styles and the Norman Legacy

-San Giovannello, despite its modest dimensions, is a perfect example of stylistic harmony, where an austere facade conceals an interior of rich symbolism typical of late Byzantine architecture.
+San Giovannello, despite its modest dimensions, is a good example of stylistic harmony, where an austere facade conceals an interior with a layout typical of the Byzantine tradition.
 The Norman legacy influenced the further development of Renaissance and Baroque styles in the region, leaving a lasting mark on the culture of southern Italy.
 Gerace's role as a strategic point underscores the importance of both traditions that shaped the unique character of this part of Italy.

 Practical Information